LONDON SURVIVES END-OF-YEAR BLITZ

 Children of an eastern suburb of London made homeless by the BlitzCoventry bomb damage following Blitz, mid-November 1940

 Left: Children of an eastern suburb of London made homeless by the Blitz.
 Though militarily ineffective, the Blitz caused enormous damage to Britain’s infrastructure and housing stock.
-An estimated one in six Londoners suffered homelessness during the bombing campaign.
+An estimated 1 in 6 Londoners suffered homelessness during the bombing campaign.

 Amateur Color Film of Destruction Caused by London Blitz, 1941 (Suggest silencing the projector’s sound)